-\subsection{Essential Skeleton of a $K$-trivial degeneration}
+\subsection{Essential skeleton of a $K$-trivial degeneration}

 Let $\calX/\Delta$ be a semistable degeneration of algebraic varieties.
 An important gadget associated to the degeneration is the dual complex $\Sigma$ of the normal crossing variety $X_0$ (the central fiber of the degeneration).
 The dual complex encodes the combinatorial part of the degeneration and can be used to compute the $0$-weight piece (which reflects the combinatorial part) of the MHS on $X_0$ and of the LMHS.
-Specifically, an easy consequence of the Clemens-Schmid exact sequence (see \cite{morrison}, \cite{arapura}) gives:
+Specifically, an easy consequence of the Clemens--Schmid exact sequence (see \cite{morrison}, \cite{arapura}) gives:

 The first identification is almost tautological; it follows from the Mayer--Vietoris spectral sequence computing the cohomology of $X_0$.
-While the second follows from a weight analysis of the Clemens--Schmid sequence, which (in particular) shows that the natural specialization map $H^k(X_0)\to H^k_{\lim}$ has to be an isomorphism in weight $0$.
+While the second follows from a weight analysis of the Clemens--Schmid sequence, which (in particular) shows that the natural specialization map $H^k(X_0)\to H^k_{\lim}$ has to be an isomorphism for weight $0$.
 We note that there is a much more general version of the second identity.
 Namely, as explained in Section \ref{secmono}, as a consequence of \cite{kk} and \cite{steenbrink}, as long as $X_0$ is semi log canonical (e.g. normal crossing), the specialization map $H^k(X_0)\to H^k_{\lim}$ is an isomorphism on the $I^{p,q}$ pieces with $p\cdot q=0$.
 In particular, we get an isomorphism for the weight $0$ pieces (corresponding to $p=q=0$) of the MHS on $X_0$ and the LMHS.